 April 21, 2022 Update – The seller just replaced their expiring ad with a fresh Craiglist listing.
 In it, the pictures, description, and asking price all remain the same.

 If you want an economical, easy-to-work-on ride to get into the classic car hobby, this black over red 1962 Chevrolet Chevy II four-door sedan project appears to be worthy of serious consideration.
-Currently listed here on Craigslist in Forked River, New Jersey, the seller reports they upgraded the car with a bigger inline-six but have not completed the exhaust or carburetor linkage needed to finish the project.
+Originally listed in March 2022 on Craigslist in Forked River, New Jersey, the seller reports they upgraded the car with a bigger inline-six but have not completed the exhaust or carburetor linkage needed to finish the project.
 Based on the pictures provided, the paint appears to be a respray at some point and the interior has been nicely restored.

 Currently offered for $7,900 (the prior ask was $8,200), comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Chevy II priced one hundred dollars less than this guide’s #2 “Excellent” estimate of $8,300.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #4 “Fair” estimate of $7,025 and its #3 “Good” appraisal of $10,400.